doitintl/grant-eks-ro-access/README.md

 - kubectl
 - eksctl
 - aws cli

-And you need to have admin permissions to the cluster.
+You need to have admin permissions to the cluster.
 There requirements are tested by the script.